cheese1/medusawiki/Quality-Settings.md

 ####Custom Qualities#

-The Custom Quality gives you a new menu where you can use two special _categories_ and one special _setting_ to allow for additional customization of your desired SickBeard Quality Settings: the **Allowed** Quality and **Preferred** Quality Categories, and the **Archive on First Match** setting.
+The Custom Quality gives you a new menu where you can use two special _categories_ and one special _setting_ to allow for additional customization of your desired SickRage Quality Settings: the **Allowed** Quality and **Preferred** Quality Categories, and the **Archive on First Match** setting.

-**Allowed** Quality allows you to select a custom set of Qualities that instructs SickBeard to download _only the first_ matched Quality
+**Allowed** Quality allows you to select a custom set of Qualities that instructs SickRage to download _only the first_ matched Quality

-**Preferred** Quality allows you to select a _second_ set of Qualities that instructs SickBeard to download _any successively better_ matched Quality, except where;
+**Preferred** Quality allows you to select a _second_ set of Qualities that instructs SickRage to download _any successively better_ matched Quality, except where;

-**Archive on First Match** Setting allows you to instruct SickBeard to download _only the first_ matched **Preferred** Quality, even if multiple Qualities are selected
+**Archive on First Match** Setting allows you to instruct SickRage to download _only the first_ matched **Preferred** Quality, even if multiple Qualities are selected